RMITLibrary/easy_cite/markdown/vancouver.md

 ###### start-subtype-item
 <!-- the SUBTYPE headings must use heading 3 (###) -->
-### Book with single author
+### Book with one author

 <!-- first accordion item -->
 ###### start-subtype-content

-#### In-text citation: paraphrasing
+#### In-text citation: paraphrase

 Paraphrasing is when you use someone else's ideas or research and express them in your own words.
-For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.
+Acknowledge the author by **inserting a number** after their name (if you use it) or at the end of your sentence.

 > Using a case study, Sullivan (1) demonstrates the relationship between goal setting and career advancement.

 > Effective verbal and non-verbal communication skills are essential for nurses.
 (1)

+Number each source in the order in which they **first** appear in your text.
+Your in-text citation will correspond to the same number in the reference list.
+Use the same number whenever you cite that source.

+For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.

 #### In-text citation: direct quote

 A direct quote is when you use someone else's exact words.
-Your in-text citation must always include the page number where the author's quotation is found.
-For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.
+Acknowledge the author in the same way as a paraphrase, with the addition of the **page number** where the author's quotation is found.
+Place quotation marks around the quotation to make it clear these are not your own words.

 > According to Sullivan (1), nurses "get fulfillment from caring for others". (p29)

 > While the public may value nurses highly, "nursing ranks low in career desirability".
 (1 p47)

+For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.

 #### Reference list

-For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-4" target="_blank">Using Vancouver: General rules for the reference list</a>.
+Follow <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-4" target="_blank">Using Vancouver: General rules for the reference list</a> to format your reference list.

+When following the example below it is important to:

+- Place each element in the **same order** as the example
+- Use the same **punctuation**
+- Do **not** use italics
+- Use **sentence case** for titles: capitalise the first word and proper nouns only.

+**Rule**

 > 1. Author family name initials.
 Book title: book subtitle.
 City of publication (State or Country): Publisher; Year of publication.

+**Example**

 > 1. Sullivan EJ.
 Becoming influential: a guide for nurses.
 2nd ed.
 Boston (MA): Pearson; 2013.